LaunchCoderGirlSTL/iOS-Learning-Track/docs/_sources/lessons/lesson10.md.txt

 Here is the video of what we covered in class.

 ## Assignments
-Complete the Swift Persistence Assignment on Canvas.
+Complete the [Swift Persistence Assignment](../../assignments/swift-persistence.html) and submit it on Canvas.